27th December 2021 Andrew Wildey

 5. Assigning Roles

-This is something I’ve started doing relatively recently and it really helps to both visually navigating a project and the speed by which you can control it.
-Assigning roles to different elements (e.g video, effects, music, dialogue etc..) makes it so much faster to see whats what and to turn things on and off without having to do everything one at a time.
+I’ve started doing this relatively recently and it really helps visually navigate a project and the speed by which you can control it.
+Assigning roles to different elements (e.g. video, effects, music, dialogue etc..) makes it so much faster to see what’s what and to turn things on and off without having to do everything one at a time.
+In Final Cut and I’m sure any other system, this then enables you to use the index feature to automatically find/select clips that match certain criteria.
+So If say you wanted to change the saturation on 10 adjustments at once you can do it this way etc.

 6. Post delivery management